 Polyvinyl Chloride (PVC or Vinyl)

 Vinyls from 3 to 12 mils thick are available for greenhouse covering.
 Like polyethylene, vinyls are soft and pliable; some are transparent, others translucent.
-They are usually available in 4- to 6-foot widths only; larger widths can be made by electronically sealing several smaller widths together.
+They are usually available in 4- to 6-ft widths only; larger widths can be made by electronically sealing several smaller widths together.

 Vinyls cost two to five times as much as polyethylene.
 When carefully installed, 8- or 12- mil vinyl hold s up for as long as 5 years.
 Vinyl attracts dust and dirt from the air and has to be washed occasionally.